 that the playwright's attention to detail made it difficult to leave

 much of his

 own mark on Bal Masque.

-''I get immense enjoyment from something that demands more directorial
+''I get immense enjoyment from something that demands more

-writing is extremely careful, precise, gifted.
+writers.
+Greenberg's writing is extremely careful, precise, gifted.
 I

 and followed the rhythm of the language.''